scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/john-week-two-2022-power-rankings/index.md

 #### Week Two Points: 121.5

-Callen - It was a close race for first, but I'm giving the slight edge to Callen.
-He's been building for a while and it's finally paying off.
+It was a close race for first place, but I'm giving Callen a slight edge.
+He's been building for a while, and it's finally paying off.
 His efforts are stacked.
 Everything has just been pulling together nicely.
 The beard is strong, but the flow is where Callen got my #1 vote.
-It's thick and luscious, enough said.
+It's thick and luscious; enough said.

-Fantasy ranking I guess: #7.
-Callen wins comeback player of the week with a strong showing in week 2.
+Fantasy ranking, I guess, #7.
+Callen wins comeback player of the week with a strong showing in week two.
 Minus a TE egg, he had a very round performance, getting some boom numbers from Jones.
 The big question is if this team can stay consistent.

 | Name             | Team    | Depth |
 | ---------------- | ------- | ----- |